BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 No health adjustments were made, only changes to evolution rate were adjusted.

-This is the first time I've ever made a mod, let alone do anything involving code (excpet for printing Hello, World! in 9th grade).
-So if things don't go quite as expected, don't be shocked when it breaks.
-Any feedback/tips/advice/balance suggestions are appreciated!
-At some point, I may make variations of this mod to allow players to choose how hard will be by increasing/decrasing evolution chance.

 ## Normal Mode

 The aim of normal mode was to make badasses more frequent and to rarely fight larva.